jasonsilberman/SwiftNeuralNetwork/README.md

 *NOTE: The inputs to this function should be normalized (see here for more on that), otherwise the function will not be that helpful.*

 ### LeakyReLU
 This function only activates if the values are positive.
-This could be useful if you only want to turn on neurons if a value is positive.
+This could be useful if you only want to turn on nodes if a value is positive.
 This has been somewhat tested.

 ### Softamx
 This function is useful for categorizing data.
 It is currently a work in progress and not supported.